HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/setupexample.md

 ## Server setup

 ### Creating the project
-After the deploy succeeded, we can start setting up the server.
+After the deployment succeeded, we can start setting up the server.
 We will use generic names, for this example.
 You can change these to your own.

 Make a new project directory and navigate to it:
 ```bash